Curepipe Starlight SC

 Curepipe Starlight Sports Club is a Mauritian football club based in Curepipe.
 They play in the Mauritian League, the top tier of Mauritian football.

 They won the league for the first time in 2007 and thus qualified for the CAF Champions League 2008.
 They then became part of history when they played at the Stade Said Mohamed Cheikh in Moroni, where an African club competition match was hosted in the Comoros Islands for the first time.
 In 2008, they won the Mauritian League, the Mauritian Cup as well as the Mauritian Republic Cup.
+Curepipe Starlight also won the league title in 2009.

+In 2013, Curepipe Starlight SC won their fourth top-tier title.
+They often played home games in front of dozens of spectators in that league season.

 Ground

-Their home stadium is Stade George V (cap.
-6,200), located in Curepipe, Plaines Wilhems District.
-They share this stadium with the other club of Curepipe : Cercle De Joachim.
+Their home stadium is the 6,200-capacity Stade George V, which is located in Curepipe, Plaines Wilhems District.
+They share this stadium with another club named Cercle de Joachim.